brevzin/cpp_proposals/2996_reflection/reflection.md

 On Compiler Explorer: [EDG](https://godbolt.org/z/WEYae451z), [Clang](https://godbolt.org/z/dYGaMKEx5).

 Note that a "member access splice" like `s.[:member_number(1):]` is a more direct member access mechanism than the traditional syntax.
-It doesn't involve member name lookup, access checking, or --- if the spliced reflection value denotes a member function --- overload resolution.
+It doesn't involve member name lookup, access checking, or --- if the spliced reflection value represents a member function --- overload resolution.

 This proposal includes a number of consteval "metafunctions" that enable the introspection of various language constructs.
 Among those metafunctions is `std::meta::nonstatic_data_members_of` which returns a vector of reflection values that describe the non-static members of a given type.